LLNL/blt/docs/add_target.rst

 This is another core macro of BLT.
 It creates a CMake library target and associates the given sources and headers along with handling dependencies the same way as ``blt_add_executable`` does.
 It also provides a few commonly used build options, such as overriding the output name of the library and the output directory.
-It defaults to building a static library unless you override it with ``SHARED`` or with the global option ``ENABLE_SHARED_LIBS``.
+It also defaults to building a static library unless you override it with ``SHARED`` or with the global option ``ENABLE_SHARED_LIBS``.